-- 194. (1) The Comptroller and Auditor-General shall not- - (a) hold any other office of profit in the service of Pakistan: or - (b) occupy any other position carrying the right to remuneration for the rendering of services, but this Article shall not be construed as preventing the Comptroller and Auditor-General from holding or managing his private property.
+194. (1) The Comptroller and Auditor-General shall not:

+(a) hold any other office of profit in the service of Pakistan; or but this Article shall not be construed as preventing the Comptroller and Auditor-General from holding or managing his private property.